Virtual Bowl: What Coaches and Students Must Know-Updated 1/15/21

 3. When the 3 match judges are accounted for by the producer and moderator, matches will start at the publicized EST time in the schedule.
 Late participants can get on the call when they are able, but the moderator will not wait for them to start the match.

 The faculty and philosopher coaches have the best listening "seats" in the Zoom room.
 You get to watch your students excel.
 In our opinion, this is coaching as it should be.
 And it is what happens with the in-person Bowl.
 No play-by-play instructions or signals from the "wings," or more likely the bench, during the match.
 With one big difference from the in-person Bowl.
 You do not control when the alternate is "activated" to speak at the Zoom table (If your team has an alternate or 6th student).
 Your students at the Zoom table will make this decision, according to the Bowl alternate student guidelines.
 You have prepared your students well.
 Now they make their own decisions, based on what they have learned from you and each other.
 During a match:

 1. You are a listener or observer.
 You will not be able to unmute yourself at any time, participate or communicate with any student in the competition while the match is going on.
-The chat function on Zoom will not be used by anyone during any section of the match.
+Your video will not be on.
+The chat function on Zoom will not be used by anyone during any part of the match.
 Two exceptions.
 First, when the producer types in the match case question at the beginning.
 Second, in the breakout rooms in the event students choose to communicate with each other in this way.

 2. To be sure, if you are cut off, you can continue to try to get back on the Zoom call throughout the match.

 3. Of course, BEFORE and AFTER your students' matches, you may talk via a secondary communication tool, e.g., messaging app, with your students.
 You are their best motivators, cheerleaders, counsellors and advice-givers.